-If the nominated panel chair has a conflict of interest, they must declare it in writing in advance of the meeting as soon as they become aware of it.
+If the nominated panel chair has a conflict of interest s/he must declare it in writing in advance of the meeting as soon as s/he becomes aware of it.
 In this instance the head of team will chair the discussion on the conflicted application.